-Please note that the awards nomination campaign will launch on October 1, at which time the online nomination form and the nomination template (Section A and B) will become available.
+The awards nomination campaign will launch on October 1, at which time the online nomination form and the nomination template will become available.

 The Robert Zed Young Health Leader Award is presented to a Canadian healthcare leader who has demonstrated leadership in the effectiveness and sustainability of Canada’s health system.
 The winner will receive an etched glass trophy.
 Should the future permit us to return to an in-person event, the recipient will also receive paid travel and accommodations to attend the College’s Honouring Health Leadership event, and a complimentary registration to the CCHL National Conference.

 Nominations are invited for leaders, age 40 or younger and must satisfy the following criteria:

 - be a member of the College, and must be a CHE or a CHE candidate;

 - has, in the last 5-10 years, shown leadership growth and advancement in their healthcare career;

 - demonstrates potential for senior healthcare leadership positions in the future, in any area of health services, including public health, health prevention, health promotion, acute care, long term care, rehabilitation, mental health and drug dependency services, national, provincial or local health organizations, health charities, private sector health organizations or any related area; and